alvarlagerlof/rsc-parser/README.md

 ### Extension

-There is a Chrome Extension than you can add [here](https://chromewebstore.google.com/detail/rsc-devtools/jcejahepddjnppkhomnidalpnnnemomn).
+There is a Chrome Extension that you can add [here](https://chromewebstore.google.com/detail/rsc-devtools/jcejahepddjnppkhomnidalpnnnemomn).

 ### npm package